Emergency calls

 National Operational Guidance for Fire Survival Guidance calls was published in July 2021.

-In August 2022, the NFCC surveyed all FRSs (with the exception of the LFB) in England about their progress against recommendation 33.15c:
+The NFCC has surveyed all fire and rescue services (with the exception of the LFB) in England about their progress against recommendation 33.15c.

 Recommendation